devanonaufal/sphixmail/README.md

 ## Security

-- **Admin login**: HttpOnly + SameSite cookie, expires after 24 hours
+- **Admin login** — HttpOnly + SameSite cookie, expires after 24 hours
-- **Lockout**: 5 failed login attempts → 15-minute lockout
+- **Lockout** — 5 failed login attempts trigger a 15-minute lockout
-- **API Keys**: stored in database, revocable at any time, optional expiry date
+- **API keys** — stored in the database, revocable at any time, with optional expiry
-- **Rate limiting**: per-minute request cap per API key
+- **Rate limiting** — per-minute request cap per API key
-- **Public inbox model**: any address is readable by anyone — designed for disposable/OTP use
+- **Public inbox model** — any address is readable by anyone, by design, for disposable/OTP use
-- **Safe HTML email**: rendered inside a sandboxed iframe — no external scripts execute
+- **Safe HTML rendering** — emails render inside a sandboxed iframe; no external scripts execute
-- **Password hashing**: SHA-256 via Web Crypto API
+- **Password hashing** — SHA-256 via the Web Crypto API
-- **Anti-devtools**: right-click and keyboard shortcut blocking on the public UI
+- **Anti-devtools** — right-click and keyboard shortcuts are blocked on the public UI

 ---

 ## Database Schema

-Tables created automatically on first deploy:
+Tables are created automatically on first deploy:

 | Table | Purpose |
 |---|---|